MaterSim/PyXtal/doc/Usage.rst

 - a thickness of 2.0 Angstroms.

 The crystal will be periodic in two directions instead of three.
-PyXtal adds ``10 Angstroms`` of vacuum on each side of the 2D lattice.
+PyXtal adds ``10 Angstrom`` of vacuum on each side of the 2D lattice.
 The axis of non-periodicity can be accessed via my_crystal.PBC; each axis will either be 1 or 0, representing either periodicity or non-periodicity.
 For example, PBC = [1,1,0] means that the x and y axes are periodic, while the z axis is